 The moon landing of Apollo 11 in 1969, which occurred during the height of the Vietnam War (c.
 1961-1975), inspired Thomas's art for years to come.
-She elaborated: "I was born at the end of the 19th century, horse and buggy days, and experienced the phenomenal changes of the 20th-century machine and space age.
+She elaborated: "I was born at the end of the 19th century, horse and buggy days, and experienced the phenomenal changes of the 20thcentury machine and space age.
 Today not only can our great scientists send astronauts to and from the moon to photograph its surface and bring back samples of rocks and other materials, but through the medium of color television all can actually see and experience the thrill of these adventures."
 The Apollo 10 mission, which served as a test-run for the flight of Apollo 11, provided the world with the first live televised color images of the moon.

 Space had preoccupied the Georgia-born artist well before the moon landing.
-Although she had never flown, Thomas began to paint in the mid-1960s as if she were in an an airplane, capturing the shifting patterns of light and streaks of color on a group of plants and flowers in her garden.
+Although she had never flown, Thomas began to paint in the mid-1960s as if she were in an an airplane, capturing the shifting patterns of light and streaks of color on a group of botanical images.
 "You look down on things," she explained.
 "You streak through the clouds so fast....
 You see only streaks of color."

 Thomas's painting Starry Night and the Astronauts contains no obvious references to an actual space expedition, relying instead upon abstract elements.
 To evoke the night sky, she filled the large canvas with vertical strokes of blue, ranging in tone from sky blue to indigo.
 In the upper right-hand corner, she added a small figure of red, orange, and yellow to suggest the Apollo 10 spaceship.
 The brilliant colors used to depict the spacecraft reflect the intense yellow, orange, and red of the sun.
-The rest of the picture is taken up by the shimmering sky-patches of varying shades of blue through which appear flakes of white.
+The rest of the picture is taken up by the shimmering sky-patches of aligned and varying shades of blue through which appear flakes of white.
+The spaceship's jewel-like radiance, juxtaposed against the vastness of the pulsating blue sky, suggests a timeless immensity.

 Thomas explained the method behind her zestful blend of thickly painted patches of color: "The irregular strokes give an interesting free pattern to the canvas, creating white intervals that punctuate the color stripes.
 There is rhythmic movement obtained, too."
-Her technique recalls the groundbreaking pointillism of French painter Georges Seurat (1859-1891), who filled the surface of his paintings with a mass of small, regularized dots and brushstrokes of complementary colors, creating a radiant shimmer.
+Her technique recalls the groundbreaking pointillism of French painter Georges Seurat (1859-1891), who filled the surface of his paintings with a mass of small, regularized dots and brushstrokes of complementary colors, imparting a radiant shimmer.
 Thomas used a mosaic-like effect, placing strokes of vivid color against a white ground.
 Visible traces of the unpainted canvas and flecks of white paint create the sensation of flickering light.
-The entire surface appears to glimmer, suggesting the beauty of outer space and the sense of wonder many felt at the time of the first space flights in the 1960s and 1970s.
+The entire surface appears to glimmer, suggesting the mysterious beauty of outer space and inspiring a sense of wonder reminiscent of what many felt at the time of the first space flights in the 1960s and 1970s.

-The title Starry Night and the Astronauts may refer to Vincent Van Gogh's (1853-1890) 1889 painting Starry Night, now in the Museum of Modern Art, New York.
-Like Thomas, Van Gogh's inspiration for the work was sparked by space.
+Although her titles are afterthoughts, Starry Night and the Astronauts may refer to Vincent van Gogh's (1853-1890) 1889 painting Starry Night, now in The Museum of Modern Art, New York.
+Like Thomas, van Gogh's inspiration for the work was sparked by space.
 "This morning," he wrote to his brother Theo, "I saw the country from my window a long time before sunrise with nothing but the morning star, which looked very big."
-Also like Thomas, the Dutch artist depended on color-long swirling brush-strokes of vivid hues-to animate the heavens.
-"Color," Van Gogh declared, "[is] the sole architect of space."
-Thomas said, "Color is life and light is the mother of color."
+Also like Thomas, the Dutch artist depended on color-long swirling brushstrokes of vivid hues-to animate the heavens.
+"Color," van Gogh declared, "[is] the sole architect of space."